3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 At least some closed mesh is required to enclose any volumedata element, for example a simple box that represents the bounding box of the geometry encoded in the \<boundary>-element.
 An empty mesh would not represent infinite space.

 Volumetric content is always clipped to the clipping surface of the mesh that embeds it.
 If a property (color, composite or properties) defined at the surface of an object conflicts with the property within the object defined by this extension, the surface property has precedence in the following sense:
 The consumer MUST define a surface layer with a thickness as small as possible to achieve the surface property on the outside of the object.
-Outside of this thin surface region, the volumetric property should be applied everywhere within the object.
+Outside of this thin surface region, the volumetric property MUST be applied everywhere within the object.

 __Note__
 The thickness of this surface layer can vary between consumers depending on the manufacturing technology they employ.